Puno Peru

 Ever explore deep into the Amazon Rain forest by boat, rescue a baby Puma from certain death, and then smuggle it into your hostel.
 Only to find out days later that it is really a very rare Jagarundy, and that there is no place to bring it where it can be cared for.
 The police have already been called by an angry veterinarian and, Theresa and Jim and I, find ourselves way in over our heads.
 And that’s when things begin to get really strange.

 Spoiler Alert.
 The story ends at a new beginning when after an amazing series of events Rick Schwartz the president of the Nashville Zoo and I met with the Governor of the Province of Maynas and they worked out a long term partnership between the Nashville and Iquitos zoo.
-They are currently breeding the endangered Manatee in the lagoon there.
+They are currently breeding the endangered Florida Manatee in the lagoon there.